Nes0x/Nes0x/README.md

 > My discord server for programming: [click](https://discord.gg/DyUztQBECF)

-> I love programming, listen to music, sleeping and eating
+> I like programming, listen to music, sleeping and eating

 <details>